The foods we drink or eat can have a major impact on our health in ways we haven’t even thought about!

 Carbohydrates have long dominated the tops with the most blamed foods for a whole host of problems facing modern man, most notably fattening.

 But is that the case?
-To find the answer to this question, we must first understand the types of carbohydrates and their role in the body.
+To find the answer to this question, we must first understand the types of carbs and their role in the body.

 In today’s article we will go through the complete guide of carbohydrates: simple “bad” carbohydrates vs “good” complex carbohydrates – what are they? their role in our diet, benefits, food sources from which we can take them, and their classification.